-Strong earnings lift stocks but trade fears cap gains and pressure dollar
+Upbeat earnings lift stocks as trade fears cap gains and pressure dollar

 Market participants were still focused on an escalating trade dispute between the United States and China, which proposed new tariffs on $60 billion worth of U.S. goods.

-The S&P consumer staples sector rose 1.3 percent and led the gains among major S&P sectors, after getting a boost from Kraft Heinz Co earnings.
-Kraft Heinz jumped 8.9 percent after beating profit and revenue estimates.
+The S&P consumer staples sector rose 1.2 percent.
+Its advance was led by Kraft Heinz, up 8.6 percent after the packaged foods company topped quarterly profit and revenue estimates.

-A fall in technology companies, such as Google parent Alphabet, which was down 0.6 percent, and Activision Blizzard’s 3.9 percent drop, weighed down the Nasdaq.

-Still, for the week, the S&P 500 and the Nasdaq were set to post gains.
-The Dow was on track to post a weekly loss.
+For the week, the S&P 500 and Nasdaq posted gains, while the Dow was roughly flat.

 MSCI’s gauge of stocks across the globe gained 0.35 percent, while the pan-European FTSEurofirst 300 index rose 0.67 percent.